 Xbox consoles are a beautiful work of technology.
 But like most technology, they are prone to being laggy and sometimes run slow.
-If you are having trouble with an Xbox One lagging or running slow, then you are in luck!
-This article is designed to go over six possible solutions and quick fixes that you can take to bring your Xbox One back to its glory days.
+If you are having trouble with an Xbox One running slow or lagging, then you are in luck!
+This article is designed to go over 6 effective solutions and quick fixes that you can take to bring your Xbox One back to its glory days.

 Let's start with one of the most sources to the problem with Xbox lagging or running slow.
 Background apps and games might slow down your console significantly, causing the Xbox one slow down and lagging.
 To fix this, simply follow these steps:

 Head to the Home screen and hover over an open app.

 Push the Menu button.